BharthRaghav/Hospital-Management-System/README.md

 # Hospital-Management-System
-Connects python and SQL using python-MySQL connectivity
+Connecting python and SQL using python-MySQL connectivity